Matir/blog/_drafts/hacker-summer-camp-2018-prep-guide.md

 secure your electronics.

 On all devices, you should setup a VPN service (either commercial or your own) and use it at all times.
+I've used [Private Internet Access](https://www.privateinternetaccess.com) when travelling, but there are a number of providers with good reputations out there.
 I even use it over the cellular network because of the rumors of Stingrays and Rogue Cell Towers.
 (Yes, if the operator of those devices has an 0-day for your baseband, you're still screwed.)
 You should also ensure that all devices are using a password for login and lock after going to screensaver/sleep mode.

 If you connect to the conference WiFi, connect to the "secure" DEF CON network that uses 802.1x authentication.
 If you've setup the proper certificate, this